 Danielle Acoff is a professional dancer, model, actress, and yoga instructor with a passion for holistic health.
 She has worked in entertainment for 12 years and uses yoga, meditation, and her love of all things movement to keep her balanced in a high-pressure industry.
-Keep an eye out for her articles about everything from self-care to breathing techniques.
 Below, she explains how to develop a home practice—and why it's beneficial and incredibly freeing to do so.

 One of the main questions I get asked is How do I start doing yoga on my own?
 For me personally, my home practice is where creativity thrives.
 Of course, being in a studio with an amazing teacher for adjustments and alignment help is invaluable—but having a place in your home to let go and breathe is very sacred.